kourouklides/artificial_neural_networks/setup/README.md

 ## Troubleshoot (if you have errors/problems)

-If you face any errors then first please try asking at the several forums and websites online.
+If you face any errors then first please try asking at the __all__ the available forums and websites online.
 For example:
--
+- (StackExchange)[https://stackexchange.com/] and any of its sub-forums, such as (Data Science)[https://datascience.stackexchange.com/]
+- (Reddit)[https://www.reddit.com/] and any of its sub-forums, such as (Python)[https://www.reddit.com/r/Python/]
+- any other website similar to the above